OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

    Templates <https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/advanced_overcloud_customization/sect-understanding_heat_templates>`__
    document from Red Hat for additional information.

-Updating Tungsten Fabric in an Environment using Red Hat Openstack
+Updating OpenSDN in an Environment using Red Hat Openstack
 ----------------------------------------------------------------------

-To update Tungsten Fabric in an environment that is using Red Hat Openstack as the orchestration platform:
+To update OpenSDN in an environment that is using Red Hat Openstack as the orchestration platform:

 1. Prepare your docker registry.
 The registry is often included in the